amenegola/abnormal-spatiotemporal-ae/README.md

 To train the model, just run `python start_train.py`.

-Once you have trained the model, you may now run `python start_test.py` after setting the parameters at the beginning of the file (Testing is not implemented yet).
+Once you have trained the model, you may now run `python start_test.py` after setting the parameters at the beginning of the file.

 Please cite the following paper if you use their code / paper:
 ```